Maritime Junior Hockey League: History

 Truro and Bathurst received approval for new teams to start in 1997–98 but due to the relocation of the Quebec Major Junior Hockey League's Laval Titan to Bathurst, the Truro Bearcats would be the sole new team.
 The Cape Breton Islanders moved to Glace Bay and became the Glace Bay Miners, but with the arrival of the Quebec Major Junior Hockey League's Cape Breton Screaming Eagles, they folded in December of that season, leaving the league with nine teams again.

 During the 1998–99 season two teams changed their names.
 The first was the Dartmouth Oland Exports when they moved to the Halifax Forum to become the Halifax Oland Exports.
 The second was the 1998–99 MJAHL champions, the Restigouche River Rats, as they changed their name to the Campbellton Tigers.

 A tenth team was added for the 2000–01 season, the Miramichi Timberwolves.
 At the same time, the East Hants Penguins moved to Dartmouth and became the Scotia Dairy Queen Blizzard.
 At the end of the 2001–02 season, the league approved the transfer of the Blizzard to Yarmouth.
 The Yarmouth Motormart Mariners began play in September 2002.
 In early 2003 the league governors approved expansion into Woodstock, N.B., with the Slammers beginning play in the 2003–04 season.

 The league hired its first professional full-time league president in 2003, Vernon Doyle.

-The league got their second national Championship when the Halifax Oland Exports won the 2002 Royal Bank Cup on home ice.
+The league won their second national Junior A championship when the Halifax Oland Exports won the 2002 Royal Bank Cup on home ice.
 One year later, after financial trouble with Oland Brewery, the franchise's name was changed to Halifax Team Pepsi.
 In the spring of 2004, the Weeks Hockey Organization bought the club, moved it to New Glasgow and renamed it the Pictou County Weeks Crushers.
 On that same day Halifax was granted an expansion franchise, the Halifax Wolverines.

-In the spring of 2008, the MJAHL had some big changes.
+The MJAHL made a number of changes in the spring of 2008.

 On April 15, the Antigonish Bulldogs announced that they were applying for a leave of absence for one year.
 On April 26, the Bulldogs had to choose between two groups trying to buy the team and relocate it.
 The first group would move the franchise to New Richmond, Quebec.
 The other group would relocate the team to the Halifax area.
-At the Board of Governors meeting that day, the proposal to relocate the Antigonish franchise to New Richmond, Quebec was not considered to be in the best interests of the league and its members.
+At the board of governors meeting that day, the proposal to relocate the franchise to Quebec was deemed to not be in the best interests of the league and its members.
 The Governors did leave the door open to the sale to a Halifax group and a move to Metro Halifax.
 The sale and relocation of the franchise to Halifax was later approved.